 |Canon 1Ds Mark II« »||Full Frame||16.6||4992||3328||-||23.3||11.3||1480||74||Canon 1Ds Mark II|

 |Nikon D800« »||Full Frame||36.2||7360||4912||1080/30p||25.3||14.4||2853||95||Nikon D800|

 Feature comparison: Canon 1Ds Mark III vs Nikon D700

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1Ds Mark III and the D700 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1Ds Mark III offers a wider field of view (100%) than the one in the D700 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1Ds Mark III has a higher magnification (0.76x vs 0.72x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark III and Nikon D700 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The D700 has one, while the 1Ds Mark III does not.
 While the built-in flash of the D700 is not very powerful, it can at times be useful as a fill-in light.

 The Nikon D700 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.